h1dz/Pen-Testing/README.md

-# Linux
+# Constantly being updated~

-This git contains Linux code/commands I've noted down whilst currently learning and studying to be a pen tester.
+This contains Linux code & commands I've taken down whilst currently learning and studying to be a pen tester.

-Use as you wish.